mendersoftware/server-integrations/azure-dps-iot-hub-auth/README.md

 ![Mender Azure Integration Flowchart](images/mender-azure-integration-flowchart.png)

 Note that this integration is **only intended as a reference demo**.
-Adjustments need to be made before running it in production to ensure adequate security and automation.
+Adjustments need to be made before running it in production to ensure adequate levels of security and automation.

 ## Prerequisites